Astrocal

 Try Astrocal free.
 No card, no servers, no commitment.

 Set up in 5 minutes.
-Switch back anytime.
+No servers to patch, ever.